fulcro-community/awesome-fulcro/README.md

 * [eql-style-guide](https://github.com/souenzzo/eql-style-guide)
 * [Fulcro Troubleshooting Decision Tree](https://blog.jakubholy.net/2020/troubleshooting-fulcro/) - A decision tree to help you go from a problem to the most appropriate troubleshooting steps
 * [Error handling in Fulcro: 3 approaches](https://blog.jakubholy.net/2020/error-handling-in-fulcro/)

+### Templates and Examples

+* https://github.com/dvingo/dv.fulcro-template - based on the fulcro3 template but differs in backend tech and will continue to diverge as features are added to this template.
+* https://github.com/dvingo/pathom-client-wikipedia[Dvingo's pathom-client-wikipedia] -  example client-only fulcro app hitting a rest api